eyubSalihOzdemir/swiftui_learning_projects/README.md

 This was a very useful project in order to understand how Core Data simply works to remember user interaction.
 The next project will go more deeper than this on Core Data.

 <img src="https://user-images.githubusercontent.com/55896033/226176266-5b9c5154-da32-4e4f-b724-5852e812323a.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/226176271-3c48885e-b1bd-4639-9f1b-4542d3be5589.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/226176281-951a6cd4-1a2f-4119-a7f5-0bb8c884a217.png" width=20%>

+## Project 12 - CoreDataProject

+We took a look at a little bit more deeper on Core Data. **How to add, delete, sort, filter data and more.**

+// pictures

+## Practice 4 - Users

+This was a pratice to see if a can make an app that downloads JSON from internet, decodes the data to objects and uses them to present data.
+It was successful.

+// pictures